The Research Process

 The process isn’t a straight line: you might have to go back to earlier steps.
 For instance, if you can’t find enough sources, you might have to re-focus your topic.
 That’s okay!
 It’s just how research works.

-Before you start your research you might want to get a reference manager like Zotero or Mendeley.
+Before you start your research you might want to download a reference manager like Zotero.
 Reference managers show their value later in the process when you need to cite your sources: they make creating a bibliography easy!

 Consider keeping a research log.
 Keeping track of the databases you search and the terms you use will help you prevent you from duplicating effort later on.